-The map (figure 2) indicates that the maximum height for a building must not exceed 8.5 metres.
+The map indicates that the maximum height for a building must not exceed 14.5 metres.
 The purpose of this request is to seek a variation to Clause 4.3 (Height of Buildings) of the Hornsby Local Environmental Plan 2013.

-The site is zoned R2 Low Density Residential Zone under the LEP.
+The site is zoned IN1 General Industrial Zone under the LEP.